• Reading time:25 mins read

 • Lightweight, reliable, and durable;

-• Package comes with a view-through case for carrying;
+• The package comes with a view-through case for carrying;

 • Fogproof and waterproof due to the technology of argon gas purging.